 Our strategy is to deliver capital efficient growth in our resources and production - investing in the highest return projects to move down the cost curve and be profitable in a lower price environment with increasing cash generation and returns to stockholders.
-Consistent with this strategy, we divested higher-cost, mature assets over the last several years to build a balanced portfolio, and we will continue to maintain financial strength to fund our world class investment opportunities.
-We are at a transformative inflection point and expect to transition from an investment phase to a free cash generation phase beginning in 2020 with the startup of production offshore Guyana and continued production growth in the Bakken.
+Consistent with this strategy, we divested higher-cost, mature assets over the last several years to build a balanced portfolio, and in 2019 we achieved first production from the Liza Field offshore Guyana.
+We are confident in our company's strategy, which has positioned us to manage through this low price environment to deliver long term value to our stockholders.